 I recently got engaged, and I have been thinking a lot about this.
 When I first got married, I changed my last name to my husband’s.
 When I got divorced, I changed back to my maiden name.
 It was important to me to establish my own identity and claim my birthright.

-Now that I’m engaged, I am constantly asked if I’m going to take my new husband’s name, or will I stay with my own.
+Now that I’m engaged, I am constantly asked if I’m going to take my new husband’s name, or if will I stay with my own.

 It seems to really matter to people.
 They need to know what to call me, and how to categorize me.